Policy last updated

 Approval requirements

 Regardless of value, all projects involving a ramp must be VSBA-led.
-For more information regarding projects involving ramps, refer to the section on works involving ramps on this page.
+For more information regarding projects involving ramps, refer to the section on 'works involving ramps' on this page.

-Schools must receive VSBA approval before commencing works or entering contracts for school-funded projects estimated to exceed $100,000 (including GST).
+Schools must receive VSBA approval before commencing works or entering contracts for school-funded projects estimated to exceed $150,000 (including GST).
 VSBA approval must be sought via the online project proposal approval (school login required).

 Regardless of value, all school-funded contributions to VSBA-led projects (excluding VSBA-led grants programs) must receive VSBA approval via the online project proposal approval form.

-Schools seeking to contribute funds to VSBA-led grants programs (for example, School Shade Sails Fund, Inclusive Schools Fund, Minor Capital Works Fund) are not required to use the online project proposal approval form unless the school-funded contributions exceeds the maximum amount that can be approved as part of the grant application process.
-Schools that are not required to use the online project proposal approval form must still receive VSBA approval through an existing grants process before contributing funds to a VSBA-led grants program.
-Refer to individual grant program guidelines on the VSBA for further information on co-contributions.
+Schools seeking to contribute funds to VSBA-led grants programs (for example, School Shade Sails Fund, Inclusive Schools Fund, Minor Capital Works Fund) are not required to use the online project proposal approval form unless the school-funded contributions exceed the maximum amount that can be approved as part of the grant application process.

 Schools seeking to contribute funds to the Greener Government School Buildings (GGSB) program are not required to use the online project proposal approval form as school-funded contributions are approved as part of the GGSB program application process.
 For information about the GGSB program, refer to the Sustainable Facilities Policy Resources tab, or email greener.schools@education.vic.gov.au